 '''

-(create-timeout-manager instance-exp-handler instance-timeout continuation-timeout) → manager?
+instance-timeout : number?

+continuation-timeout : number?

 '''

 Instances managed by this manager will be expired instance-timeout seconds after the last time it is accessed.
 If an expired instance is looked up, the exn:fail:servlet-manager:no-instance exception is thrown with instance-exp-handler as the expiration handler.